kmzfs/helm-repo-in-github/README.md

 # How to use it as a helm repo

-If you might know github has a raw view.
+You might know github has a raw view.
 So simply use the following:

 ```bash
 $ helm repo add sample 'https://raw.githubusercontent.com/kmzfs/helm-repo-in-github/master/'